 Pixabay is a fantastic resource if you’re a business professional — particularly a content marketer.
 The community-powered site offers photos and videos under the Pixabay License, making them safe to use for commercial purposes.

 Kaboompics handles their search functionality in a unique way.
-In addition to keywords, you can also search for images by color.
+In addition to keywords, you can also search for presentation images by color.
 Get even more detailed by filtering your results by vertical or horizontal mode, select a whole photo shoot or just single shots, pick the category, and browse by newest, oldest, featured, most downloaded, least downloaded, and more.

 Kaboompics also provides a complementary palette of colors with the photo of your choosing, which you can use to help design the rest of your presentation with style.